The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 - Portland, Or

-Try a hydrogen peroxide & vinegar mixture.
+Try a hydrogen peroxide [linked by editor to product info at Amazon] & vinegar mixture.
 No long soaks please.John Tuohy

 To create white gold, yellow gold is alloyed with other metals, and therefore the gold will always keep the yellowish shade.
 To give it the "white" look it is dipped in a rhodium liquid chamber that covers it with a white rhodium coat.

 To fix scratches and cover up dirt on white gold, often all that is needed is a re-dipping, a process of less than three minutes which can be done at most professional jewelers.

 marketing - Omaha, Nebraska

 You've answered JJ's question well, Jessica; thank you.

 But it is important for consumers to know that although white gold may have this slightly off-white tint (some describe it as grayish rather than yellowish), white gold is a very different thing than yellow gold.
 Because of the stark contrast when the rhodium wears thin in a spot, it is dead wrong for a jeweler to plate yellow gold with rhodium and call it white gold.
 We have dozens if not hundreds of letters on-line here revealing the heartache that shoddy practice causes.